 Car seats protect children from being injured in a car crash.
 When you use the right car seat in the right way, you can reduce the risk that your child will be hurt or killed by 70%.
-Car seats and booster seats save lives.
+Car seats save lives.

-The Type of Car Seat for your Child
+The Type of Car Seat for your Toddler

 Click here to download our parent booklet: "Keep Kids Safe: A Parent's Guide to Car Seats"